jotpowers/College-Grads/spending.md

 sidebar_label: Overview
 ---

-As I look to reorganize I have more details to put here, but starting out, I think the best thing to do is to just provide the
+As I look to reorganize I have more details to put here, but starting out, I think the best thing to do is to just provide the...

 ## Flowchart